 New York ranks 13th in the United States for foreclosure rates, with Suffolk and Nassau counties having some of the highest in the state.
-If you are among those facing foreclosure, know you have relief options that could save your home and give you peace of mind.
+If you are among those facing foreclosure, know you have relief options that could help you keep your home and give you peace of mind.

 At Anderson Bowman PLLC, our skilled lawyers have helped countless families and individuals avoid and mitigate the consequences of foreclosure.
 We have a firm grasp of the state’s real estate laws and can pursue aggressive strategies on your behalf.